Kings Oak

 Kings Oak was the fictional village in the television serial Crossroads which ran on ITV between 1964 and 1988.
-The show was revived in 2001, the main building being renamed a hotel.
-In 2003, halfway through the third comeback series, ratings stated to decline, so it was decided to axe the programme for good.
+The show is sometimes written as King's Oak.
+It was revived in 2001 with the main building being renamed a hotel.

+In 2003, halfway through the third comeback series, ratings started to decline, so it was decided to axe the programme for good.
 The final episode ended on a dream sequence in which one of the characters Angel Samson, played by Jane Asher, had thought up the whole thing.
 The character was actually working in a supermarket as a checkout operator.

-The show is sometimes written as King's Oak.

 Between 1964 and 1970 most of the scenes of the village were actually all recorded inside the Associated Television Studios in Aston, Birmingham.
 Still photographs would be used to illustrate Kings Oak and its locations during episodes; places used for these pictures included Bournville, Yardley and Sutton Coldfield.

 Tanworth-in-Arden

 In 1970 Crossroads production company, ATV, furnished the serial with the use of an outside broadcast unit to use for a limited number of episodes a year.
 This enabled filming to take place in and around "Kings Oak" and so a real-life village was sought.
 Producer Reg Watson picked the Warwickshire village of Tanworth-in-Arden.

 Tanworth-in-Arden was used until the programme's end in 1988; the final scene in Crossroads takes place on the village green.

 As well as the village centre being used for Kings Oak, other buildings were also transformed for the series.
 Tanworth-in-Arden's Bell Inn public house became the Running Stag, St Mary's Church was St Lawrence's and the Tanworth Post Office became the Kings Oak version.
 Other places in the village used for Crossroads include the exterior of the village general store and the railway station.

 "Kings Oak" was supposed to be slightly larger than Tanworth, and in later years the production crew also used Bristol Road in Selly Oak as part of the village.
 This was supposed to be the main shopping front street.